 Why DNR is Reintroducing Lake Sturgeon to the Coosa River

 The second reason for restoring the species addresses the conservation of Georgia's rare species.
 In a recent survey completed by WRD, 72 percent of Georgians supported the allocation of financial and personnel resources for managing and conserving imperiled species.
 This is an excellent example of how WRD is working to conserve and protect Georgia's native species.
-By reintroducing lake sturgeon, Georgians are contributing to the conservation of a fascinating species.
+By reintroducing lake sturgeon, Georgians are contributing to the conservation of a unique species.

-In recent years, WRD biologists concentrated on three main areas of research in preparation for the reintroduction.
+At the start of the sturgeon reintroduction program, WRD biologists concentrated on three main areas of research in preparation for the reintroduction.
 First, they wanted to determine if any lake sturgeon still existed in the Coosa River system.
 Second, they needed to refine hatching and rearing techniques to produce the fingerlings necessary to restock the river.
 Third, they wanted to know if lake sturgeon would impact other species in the river system.

 Several methods were used to determine if any lake sturgeon still existed in the river.
 WRD consulted with staff of other agencies and the University of Georgia to determine if they had any data indicating the presence of lake sturgeon in Georgia.
 WRD biologists also reviewed 40+ years of their own fish sampling data to determine if any sturgeon had been collected and to determine how much sampling had been conducted that potentially could have collected sturgeon.
 Some additional sampling effort was directed specifically toward catching sturgeon in their last known locations using techniques provided by older anglers who caught them many years ago.
 Finally, DNR actively sought information from the general public using posters and newspaper articles that requested anyone with information on recent sturgeon sightings to contact DNR.
-The result of these efforts indicated that no lake sturgeon had been verified from the river since 1959 and it was very unlikely that any original lake sturgeon existed in the river.
+The result of these efforts indicated that no lake sturgeon had been verified from the river since 1959 and it was very unlikely that any of the original lake sturgeon existed in the river.

 The potential for lake sturgeon to impact other species is extremely small for several reasons.
 Lake sturgeon are opportunistic feeders that feed primarily on soft-bodied invertebrates, which live on the stream bottom.
-They feed almost entirely by feel using the barbels located around their mouth, making them inefficient predators on other fish.
+They feed almost entirely by feel using the barbels located near their mouth, making them inefficient predators on other fish.
 Because individual females spawn infrequently, their reproductive potential is very low and overpopulation of sturgeon, which could cause competition with other fish species, is unlikely.
 In fact, throughout its range, inadequate reproduction is a problem, whereas over abundant populations have not been documented.
 Not only is the potential for over production very low, but the potential for reducing a population, if necessary, is very high.
 This is because sturgeon are valued not only for their meat but also for their eggs, which are used to make caviar.
 Thus, large numbers of fish can easily be reduced using harvest regulations.

 Current Status of Lake Sturgeon in Georgia